Quick Summary

 - Consult with your surgeon if you’re unsure about your healing progress or when to start wearing headwear.

 By taking note of these precautions and embracing the journey of recovery, you ensure that your hair transplant has the best chance to succeed.
-If you have any further questions or need guidance, it is always a good idea to reach out to your hair restoration team.
+If you are a male, female or a transgender patient have any further questions or need guidance, it is always a good idea to reach out to your hair restoration team.
 You can also get in touch with us if you’re considering getting a hair transplant done – our team will be more than happy to answer your queries.

 If you would like to further understand hair transplant surgery and the recovery process, you can read our comprehensive guides here: